epochlab/RICOH/README.md

 --------------------------------------------------------------------

 #### Adversarial attack methods.
-Abstract: *An adversarial attack perturbs an image so the derivative of a model returns a miscaliffied input vector.*
+Abstract: *An adversarial attack perturbs an image so the derivative of a model returns a misclasified input vector.*

 ### Packages
 `pillow` `pytorch`